 One particularly memorable drive for me was the West Coast Drive (see no. 1 on map), a journey that begun among South Island's glaciers and finished in the beautiful Southern Lakes.
 There were a few well-known points of interest to stop at, such as historic Knight's Point and the tumbling Haast River, however I also discovered many scenic walking trails signposted, some of which weren't mentioned in our guidebook.

 The road initially hugged the coast, with windswept beaches on one side and lush rainforest on the other, while the scattering of houses hinted at the area's remoteness.
-As we headed inland and wound our way over the Haast Pass the scenery changed to alpine forest and we soon came across the The Bushman's Centre, a quintessentially 'Kiwi' curiosity-come-souvenir-shop where possum pies are the local speciality, if something of an acquired taste.
+As we headed inland and wound our way over the Haast Pass the scenery changed to alpine forest and we soon came across The Bushman's Centre, a quintessentially 'Kiwi' curiosity-come-souvenir-shop where possum pies are the local speciality, if something of an acquired taste.

-Once over the mountain pass we ambled towards Wanaka, surrounded by the landscapes of Mount Aspiring National Park.
-The wide roads mean you can pull over and take a photo almost anywhere – and on this journey there were many such stops.
+Once over the mountain pass we ambled toward Wanaka, surrounded by the landscapes of Mount Aspiring National Park.
+The wide roads mean you can pull over and take a photo almost anywhere — and on this journey there were many such stops.
 I could have done this journey in a few hours, like the locals do, but personally I thoroughly enjoyed taking my time over it.

 By bicycle with Hannah

 The Otago Central Rail Trail (see no. 2 on map) was one of New Zealand's first 'Great Rides' and is now a well-established and much loved multi-day route across the undulating Central Otago region.
-Myself and a few friends decided to undertake the 150 kilometre cycle over the Easter weekend, across a landscape of gorgeous colors of burnt ochre and golden browns, complemented by huge blue skies.
+Myself and a few friends decided to undertake the 150 kilometer cycle over the Easter weekend, across a landscape of gorgeous colors of burnt ocher and golden browns, complemented by huge blue skies.

-People often liken New Zealand to England of old, and the Central Otago region certainly epitomises this – with a very low population and a real sense of 'go slow'; for those three days I felt like I'd stepped straight in to the 1950s.
-The route follows a once flourishing but now disused railway line, and is characterised by old gold mining settlements that are now friendly townships.
+People often liken New Zealand to England of old, and the Central Otago region certainly epitomizes this — with a very low population and a real sense of 'go slow'; for those three days I felt like I'd stepped straight in to the 1950s.
+The route follows a once flourishing but now disused railway line, and is characterized by old gold mining settlements that are now friendly townships.
 We stayed in delightful B&Bs where they immediately sat us down with tea and cake, and told stories of local life along with insights into the rich history of the trail.

 Along the way we browsed a village store where everything — including sweet jars — was stocked on shelves behind the counter.
 Further on we stumbled upon people picking apples from a tree in their front garden and when we stopped to say hello they encouraged us to grab a few.
 As my bike had the panniers I was soon laden with fruit that ended up going all the way home with us and making a very nice pie!
 And on the last day we got talking to a couple in one of the pubs at lunchtime, who took it upon themselves to ensure we made it to the end by waiting in Clyde with cold beers in hand — what fantastic hospitality.